 Story of the cross in my father’s church

-The parish in which our ancestors’ lands were located, was formed in 12th century and first mentions about the church building are from 14th century.
+The parish, in which our ancestors’ lands were located, was formed in the 12th century and the first mentions of the church building are from the 14th century.
 The structure was built and re-built several times, after many wounds inflicted by wars and even by a hurricane.
-The last gothic building was raised in 1904 and survived till now.
-It was damaged during tumultuous times of WWII, when German and Russian invaders were using our country as a playground for their imperial games.
-But loss was not severe and was promptly repaired.
+The last gothic building was raised in 1904 and survived until now.
+It was damaged during the tumultuous times of WWII, when German and Russian invaders were using our country as a playground for their imperial games.
+But the loss was not severe and was promptly repaired.

-I remember as well as today, my father standing in front of his church, showing me around, and proudly describing impressive interior of the place he was baptized in.
+I remember, as well as today, my father standing in front of his church, showing me around, and proudly describing the impressive interior of the place he was baptized in.
 I was then maybe ten years old.

 And he was just 25 years old.
-Watching him, I’m sure, his mother was mortified.
+Watching him, I’m certain, his mother was mortified.
 But his father probably was just saying, “Yep, that’s my son.”